 It’s a big decision to join the military.
-Members of the Armed Forces face a slew of risks to their physical safety and psychological well-being.
-They make many trade-offs in their personal lives as well, from frequent moves to new towns around the United States to overseas deployments that challenge even the strongest families.
+Members of the armed forces face a slew of risks to their physical safety and psychological well-being.
+They make many trade-offs in their personal lives as well, from frequent moves around the United States to overseas deployments that challenge even the strongest families.

 What Is a VA Loan?